geocomPP/sdv/chapter.md

 graphics works in much the same way as it does in language - it provides a structure.
 The structure is informed by both human perception and also mathematics to ensure that the resulting visualisations are both technically sound and comprehensible.
-By creating ggplot2, Hadley Wickham, implemented these rules as well as developing ways in which plots can be built up in layers (see Wickham, 2010).
+By creating ggplot2 Hadley Wickham implemented these rules as well as developing ways in which plots can be built up in layers (see Wickham, 2010).
 This layering component is especially useful in the context of spatial data since it is conceptually the same as map layers in Geographical Information Systems (GIS).

 First ensure that the necessary packages are installed and that R is in the correct working directory (see above).
 Then load the ggplot2 package